akamai/cli-cloudlets/README.md

 # cli-cloudlets

 Provides a way to interact with the Akamai Cloudlets via Open APIs.
 Provides various functionality such as searching policies, retrieving, updating, and activating policy versions.

 ## Akamai CLI Install

 ```bash
 %  akamai install cloudlets
 ```

 ## Requirements

-* Python 3+
+- Python 3+
-* pip install edgegrid-python
+- pip install edgegrid-python

-### Credentials
+## Prerequisites - Setup API Credentials

 In order to use this module, you need to:

-* Set up your credential files as described in the [authorization](https://developer.akamai.com/introduction/Prov_Creds.html) and [credentials](https://developer.akamai.com/introduction/Conf_Client.html) sections of the getting started guide on developer.akamai.com.
+- Set up your credential `.edgerc` files as described in the [Create authentication credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials)
-* When working through this process you need to give your API credential the "Cloudlets Policy Manager" grant.
-The section in your configuration file should be called 'cloudlets'.
+- When working through this process you need to give your API credential the `Cloudlets Policy Manager` grant.
+The section in your configuration file should be called `cloudlets`.
-* You may also use the --section <name> to use the specific section credentials from your .edgerc file
+- If you wish to override, you may also use the `--section <section_name>` to use the specific section credentials from your `.edgerc` file

 ```
 [cloudlets]